German Script CourseAddress 41 West Locust Street, Bethlehem, PA, United States

 The Eighth Bethlehem Conference on Moravian History & Music will be held at Moravian University from August 16 - 20, 2023.
 More information can be found as it comes available […]

 This exhibit will open this spring.
 More information to follow.

 Registration for the 2024 will open on August 1, 2023

 You may also sign up for email notifications regarding future German Script programs at the Moravian Archives (see link at bottom of the page: “Join Our Newsletter”).

-After two weeks of intensive studying, practicing, and reading and writing participants will be able to read German manuscripts dating from the 17th through the early 20th centuries.
+After two weeks of intensive studying, practicing, and reading and writing participants will be able to read German manuscripts dating from the 17th through the mid-20th centuries.
 The course includes many texts selected from the extensive holdings of the Moravian Archives.
 We will also spend considerable time learning to write German Kurrent script, based on contemporary teaching methods.

 The goal of this course is not to learn the German language or to study Moravian history but to read the German script; however, we offer a learning experience that takes advantage of the historical setting of the Bethlehem community.
 Texts are chosen to illustrate the early history of Bethlehem and the work of the Moravians within their context.

 By touring the historic districts of Bethlehem and nearby Nazareth, participants will experience the setting in which the events from the study material took place.
 We are convinced that captivating texts prove helpful in overcoming initial difficulties with German script.

 The first sessions are devoted to writing the individual script letters and words.
 Though not the intent of this seminar, learning to write texts in German script helps in recognizing how the individual letters are written.
 During the morning sessions texts are read within the group with everyone taking turns deciphering the texts.
 During the second week, we will discuss a writing method that was used by teachers in Bethlehem during the eighteenth-century.